ShiweiHe0713/Algorithms-Made-Easy/README.md

               table[i] = table[i-1] + table[i-2]
           return table[n]
   ```
-  In tabulation approach, recursion is not implemented, the value of table[n] is achieved using a loop to get a prefix sum from 2 to n.
+  In tabulation approach, **recursion is avoided**, the value of table[n] is achieved using a loop to get a prefix sum from 2 to n.
 Since it is accumulated from 2 to 3 to 4 to n, it is a bottom-up approach.

 3. Memoization